gitopsmanager/k8s-restore-cluster/README.md

 ## ⚙️ Job Summary

 ### 🧱 `restore`
+- Runs on the runner specified by the `github_runner` input (e.g., `self-hosted,deployer`).
 - Validates input directories and performs optional copy from source cluster.
 - If a new cluster directory is created, commits it via Auto-Commit-Squash-Merge.
 - Builds a deployment matrix from all `create.json` files.

 ### 🚀 `deploy`
-- Runs in parallel (matrix) on `[self-hosted, deployer]` runners.
+- Executes parallel deployments (matrix) on `[self-hosted, deployer]` or another runner as configured by `github_runner`.
-- Deploys applications in each namespace using ArgoCD Manage Applications.
+- Deploys applications in each namespace using ArgoCD-Manage-Applications.
 - Uploads a per-namespace deployment summary.

 ### 📊 `aggregate`